LouiseDeeth/GUI-project/README.md

 •	Code must be clearly commented.
 As you are working in groups, it must be clear from the code who wrote what.
 Comments should include name of person who wrote a piece of code and brief description of what that code does.
 Failure to include comments will result in all group members getting reduced marks.

 •	Any code copied from another source must be acknowledged.
 Include a url to the source and description of what the code does.
-Failure to do so will result in a breach of the Student Code of Conduct relating to plagiarism to which you are bound to.
+Failure to do so will result in a breach of the Student Code of Conduct relating to plagiarism to which you are bound

+TO DO:
+ - validate log in details
+ - 'about us' page
+ - reference image sources
+ - comment purposes of code
+ - comment credit to each member - who did what
+ - add alert + "Thank you for shopping with us" once checked out - [issue] :(